drupol/markdown-code-runner/README.md

 [presets.php]
 language = "php"
-# php-cs-fixer does not support STDIN, therefore, we use a temporary file
+# php-cs-fixer does not support STDIN, so we use a temporary file
 command = [
   "sh",
   "-c",